-For those who are not familiar with his story in his native country may find it strange when they see the inscription on the local school.
-The table written in both languages, Croatian and English, contains inscription: “This playground and works are dedicated to the memory of Master Sergeant Ivica Jerak, son of Debeljak, a citizen of the United States who was killed in the line of duty”.
+For those who are not familiar with his story in his native country may find it strange when they see the inscription at the local school.
+The table written in both languages, Croatian and English, contains the inscription: “This playground and works are dedicated to the memory of Master Sergeant Ivica Jerak, son of Debeljak, a citizen of the United States who was killed in the line of duty”.<

 Ivica Jerak, son of Mirko and Dusko, was born on 12 October 1962.
 He attended elementary school in small village Debeljak and Sukošan while in Zadar he gained the title of a maritime sailor.
 After sailing the world’s seas, he landed in the United States in 1985 and only three years later he became a soldier when he enlisted as a combat medic.
 After training, he was assigned to Fort Benning, Georgia, where he was part of the 690th Medical Company.
 He also served in the 3rd Battalion, 10th Special Forces Group and the 1st Battalion, 10th Special Forces Group.

 Ivica Jerak took part in many military operations and missions around the world, including international peace support operations in Croatia, Bosnia and Herzegovina and Kosovo.